 - Rotor blades peeling apart, slicing through cockpits, and tail booms in flight.

 - In-flight separation of the rotor hub from the mast (mast bumping).
-All two-bladed systems are susceptible to catastrophic in-flight breakup if the helicopter experiences low G conditions, and the pilot does not recover properly.
-The solution is to avoid low G situations and practice proper pilot technique.
+All two-bladed systems are susceptible to catastrophic in-flight breakup if the helicopter experiences low G conditions and the pilot does not recover properly.
+The solution is to avoid low G situations and practice proper pilot techniques.
 Speed also matters.
 For significant turbulence, slowing down from 110 knots to 60 or 70 knots may be required.

-- Post-crash fires such that occupants burn to death in mishaps that would be otherwise survivable, after even low-impact events such as dynamic rollovers.
+- Post-crash fires such that occupants burn to death in mishaps that would be otherwise survivable after even low-impact events such as dynamic rollovers.
 The problem started in the 2000s when Robinson decided to use wet tanks susceptible to post-crash leaks and fires.
 The fuel tanks didn't cause these accidents, but they did cause them to become fatal.
 At least the number of aircraft in this camp declined as beginning with 2009, Robinson switched back to fuel bladders and incentivized owners of older models to replace the old tanks.